 Theoretical Framework 1: Justice-orientated Citizenship

 Lankshear and Knobel (1997) argue that meaningful citizenship education can only take place within second language and literacy education when teachers deliberately adopt justice-orientated paradigms.
 This study’s findings indicate that the linkages Lankshear and Knobel recommended find resonance with veteran teachers.
 The majority of my respondents clearly saw the need to emphasize these links, but did so in the contexts of the needs of their learners.
 They emphasized the diversity of learners within their classrooms and saw the challenge they faced in terms of finding ways of building upon the private, everyday concerns of learners and using critical literacy to promote social justice orientations towards concrete issues within the broader community.
-As Papen (2005) noted and as my participants confirmed, one starts with what is personally meaningful for students.
+As Papen (2005) noted and as my participants confirmed, one starts with what is personally meaningful for the students.
 Then, as Morgan and Ramanathan (2005) have stressed, critical teaching helps students make their own connections between the larger community and the need for societal change.
 In this way, “learning to read both the word and the world critically, adult literacy learners regain their sense of themselves as agents who can change the social situations in which they find themselves” (Janks, 2008, p.
 185).

 Westheimer and Kahne (2005) have argued that education for citizenship should encourage students to become critical citizens who explore the causes of social problems in order to work for substantial societal change.
 Within their framework, three different types of roles are possible as part of one’s civic identity: the personally responsible citizen, the participatory citizen and the justice-orientated citizen.
 The personally responsible citizen is honest, self-disciplined and hard working.
 A citizen with this type of orientation may contribute time or money to charitable causes and do such things as volunteering at a food bank over a holiday period.
 Voting is the quintessential activity that this form of citizenship takes.
 The second form of citizenship, the participatory citizen, is distinguished by the attributes of the first type, but is more involved and has a greater understanding of the inner workings of government and civic institutions.
 This citizen organizes charitable activities such as food banks and develops relationships that feature common understandings and commitments.
 A citizen with this type of orientation might seek political office for the purposes of making a contribution to existing institutions and traditions in uncritical ways.
 The third form of citizenship, the justice-orientated citizen, has the attributes of the other two, but has also developed a critical understanding of civic institutions and overall societal contexts.
 This type of citizen seeks fundamental change that addresses social inequality and redress in the context of pressing current issues but does not limit his or her activities to voting.
 Instead, citizens of this sort work to connect a critical analysis of pressing social issues to collective social action.
 As Westheimer and Kahne (2005) put it, justice-orientated citizens “critically assess social, political and economic structures and explore strategies for change that address root causes of problems” (p.
 29).